thebrandonlucas/blog/src/routes/quotes/+page.md

 ---

+_Feb 23, 2024_

+> The road to serfdom consists of working exponentially harder for a currency growing exponentially weaker.

+- Vijay Boyapati, The Bullish Case for Bitcoin

+---

 _Feb 16, 2024_

 > Loneliness is a tax you have to pay to atone for a certain complexity of mind.